andreas-schoch/dominoscript/readme.md

 (See list under [GET](#get)):

 <ins>**And the following directions**</ins>:

+- **SingleStraightLine**: The IP moves in a straight line towards the <ins>last Instruction Pointer direction</ins>.
+No wrap around like in "RawIncrement" mode.
+If you have a 10x20 grid you can set at most 5 dominos in horizontal direction or 10 dominos in vertical direction.

-- **RawIncrement**: Writes domino halfs using incrementing addresses.
+- **RawIncrement** (to be implemented): Writes domino halfs using incrementing addresses.
 It disregards the grids bounds and wraps around from right edge left edge on the next line *(Remember that addresses are essentially the indices to a 1D array of Cells which represent the Grid.
 Address 0 is at the top left of the grid.
 In a 10x10 grid, the largest address is 99 in the bottom right)*
-- **SingleStraightLine**: The IP moves in a straight line towards the <ins>last Instruction Pointer direction</ins>.
-No wrap around like in "Raw" mode.
-If you have a 5x10 grid you can get at most 4 dominos in horizontal direction or 10 dominos in vertical direction.

 - **NavMode** (to be implemented): In this mode the [NavigationMode](#how-navigation-modes-work) used for regular InstructionPointer movement is used to determine the direction.

 <ins>**Here a table of supported type mappings:**</ins>